venysssssssssss/AwsOverview/README.md

 - Reduce forecasting time from months to hours.
 - Use cases: Product Demand Planning, Financial Planning, Resource Planning, ...

-### 18.9.
+### 16.9.
 Amazon Kendra

-- **Amazon Kendra is a highly accurate and easy to use enterprise search service that’s powered by machine learning.**
+- **Amazon Kendra is a highly accurate and easy to use enterprise search service that's powered by machine learning.**
 - Fully managed **document search service** powered by Machine Learning.
 - Extract answers from within a document (text, pdf, HTML, PowerPoint, MS Word, FAQs...).
 - Natural language search capabilities.
 - Learn from user interactions/feedback to promote preferred results **(Incremental Learning)**.
 - Ability to manually fine-tune search results (importance of data, freshness, custom, ...).

-### 18.10.
+### 16.10.
 Amazon Personalize

 - **Amazon Personalize is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.**
 - Fully managed ML-service to build apps with real-time personalized recommendations.
-- Example: personalized product recommendations/re-ranking, customized direct marketing
+- Example: personalized product recommendations/re-ranking, customized direct marketing.
-  - Example: User bought gardening tools, provide recommendations on the next one to buy
+  - Example: User bought gardening tools, provide recommendations on the next one to buy.
-- Same technology used by Amazon.com
+- Same technology used by Amazon.com.
 - Integrates into existing websites, applications, SMS, email marketing systems, ...
-- Implement in days, not months (you don’t need to build, train, and deploy ML solutions)
+- Implement in days, not months (you don't need to build, train, and deploy ML solutions).
 - Use cases: retail stores, media and entertainment...

-### 18.11.
+### 16.11.
 AWS Machine Learning - Summary

 - Rekognition: face detection, labeling, celebrity recognition.
 - Transcribe: audio to text (ex: subtitles).